Charles Herman Helmsing

 Charles Herman Helmsing (March 23, 1908 – December 20, 1993) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Kansas City–St. Joseph in Missouri (1962–1977).

+Helmsing previously served as bishop of the Diocese of Springfield-Cape Girardeau in Missouri from 1956 to 1962 and as an auxiliary bishop of the Archdiocese of Saint Louis in Missouri from 1949 to 1956.

 Biography

 Early life

-Helmsing was born on March 23, 1908, to George and Louisa Helmsing.
-He entered St. Louis Preparatory Seminary and then went on to Kenrick-Glennon Seminary before being ordained a priest for the Archdiocese of St. Louis on June 10, 1933.
-He became a papal chamberlain (monsignor) on February 15, 1946.
+Charles Helmsing was born on March 23, 1908, in Shrewsbury, Missouri, to George and Louisa Helmsing.
+He entered St. Louis Preparatory Seminary and then went on to Kenrick-Glennon Seminary, both In St. Louis, Missouri.

+Priesthood

+Helmsing was ordained a priest by Archbishop John Joseph Glennon for the Archdiocese of St. Louis on June 10, 1933 in St Louis.
+The Vatican elevated Helmsing to the rank of papal chamberlain on February 15, 1946.

 Auxiliary Bishop of Saint Louis

-Pope Pius XII appointed Helmsing as an auxiliary bishop of the Archdiocese of Saint Louis and titular bishop of Axomis on March 17, 1949.
-On April 19, 1949, Helmsing was consecrated by Cardinal Joseph Ritter.
+Pope Pius XII appointed Helmsing as an auxiliary bishop of Saint Louis and titular bishop of Axomis on March 17, 1949.
+On April 19, 1949, Helmsing was consecrated by Cardinal Joseph Ritter at the Cathedral of Saint Louis in St. Louis..

-He took a marked interest in the propagation of the faith, the instruction of converts, the work of the Legion of Mary, as well as both foreign and home missions.
-He worked as secretary and master of ceremonies for Cardinal Ritter and took on a number of other positions, including director of the Diocesan Society for the Propagation of the Faith.
+Helmsing took a marked interest in the propagation of the faith, the instruction of converts, the work of the Legion of Mary, as well as both foreign and home missions.
+He worked as secretary and master of ceremonies for Ritter and took on a number of other positions, including director of the diocesan Society for the Propagation of the Faith.

 Bishop of Springfield-Cape Girardeau

-On August 24,1956, when Pius XII divided Missouri into four dioceses, he appointed Helmsing as the first bishop of the Diocese of Springfield–Cape Girardeau.
+On August 24, 1956, when Pius XII divided Missouri into four dioceses, he appointed Helmsing as the first bishop of the new Diocese of Springfield–Cape Girardeau.
 He was installed as bishop there on November 28, 1956.